20 Key Factors to Consider When Creating a Business Agreement

 7. Confidentiality

 Include a confidentiality clause to safeguard proprietary information if the agreement calls for the sharing of sensitive information.
-This is particularly important in tech companies or other industries where intellectual property is crucial.
+This is very important for tech companies and other fields where intellectual property is very important.

 8. Dispute Resolution